luvrgz/lucas-vergez.github.io/_pages/about.md

 - interface-based part search
 - automatic semantic classification of parts
 - automatic constraint search....

-I really like my PhD topic and this is why I wouuld like to continue to do research in theses topics.
+I really like my PhD topic and this is why I would like to continue to do research in theses topics.

 What I like
 ======